- Borrowers with good to excellent credit

 However, it’s always a good idea to shop around and consider different lenders for personal loans.
 Credible makes it easy to compare multiple lenders to make sure you find the right loan for you.
 You can see your rates in just two minutes without any effect on your credit score.

-While Discover can be a solid option for some borrowers, there are a few drawbacks to keep in mind:
+Discover may be a good fit if you want lower monthly payments and competitive rates.
+But there are a couple drawbacks to keep in mind:

 - Limited loan amounts: You can only borrow between $2,500 and $35,000.
 If you need a smaller amount or have a much larger expense, you’ll need to find another lender.